Choose your settings

 Daily expenses

-Most people use their chequing account to make small purchases that don’t require a lot of time to save up for.
+You can use this account for small purchases or everyday payments that you don't have to save up for.

 Short-term goals